 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 Taking out a personal loan to pay off credit card debt can help you potentially lower your interest rate and pay down debt faster.
 This type of personal loan is known as a debt consolidation loan.

 But before you use a debt consolidation loan to pay off credit card debt, you should understand the pros and cons and consider all your options.

 Here’s how and why you should use a personal loan to pay off credit card debt:

-- Why you should pay off credit card debt with a personal loan
+- Why should you pay off credit card debt with a personal loan?

 - Other options for paying off credit card debt